Thursday, July 20, 2023

 Friday, July 14, 2023

-ROYAL FUNERAL PROCESSIONS TAKE THE ROUTE IN REVERSE
+ROYAL FUNERALS TAKE THE ROUTE IN REVERSE

 THE KINGS' MAUSOLEUM AT THE SAINT-DENIS BASILICA EVOKES THE START OF CHRISTIANITY IN FRANCE